vmware-tanzu/tanzu-dev-portal/content/practices/swift-method/index.md

 1. Prioritize the thin slices, with an eye to balancing business value, technical risk, and effort.
 The goal is to incrementally move the system toward behaving “the way it wants to;” the implementation of each successive slice gets us that much closer to this goal.

 1. The thin slices become actionable when captured in the backlog as MVPs (Minimum Viable Products) or collections of stories.
-VMware Tanzu Labs will partner with the customer team to identify and prioritize the thin slices, with an eye to balancing business value, technical risk, and effort.
+In some cases, VMware Tanzu Labs will partner with the customer team to identify and prioritize the thin slices, with an eye to balancing business value, technical risk, and effort.
    {{% callout %}}
    Tip: In order to determine the right MVPs for your system you have to consider thin vertical end to end slices where these domains interact with one another.
 The MVPs map a path from ["strangling the monolith"](https://tanzu.vmware.com/content/blog/strangling-a-monolith-by-focusing-on-roi) and leveraging tactical patterns to interact with the new domains and services.
    {{% /callout %}}